-The Trustee may also pay an annual trailer fee of up to 1% of the Net Asset Value to registered securities dealers and exempt market dealers, or where permitted, non-registrants selling Class A Units, but not Class F Units, each Distribution Record Date, commencing after the first anniversary of the Closing of any subscriptions for Class A Units.
+The Trust may also pay an annual trailer fee of up to 1% of the Net Asset Value of the Class A Units, in aggregate, to registered securities dealers and exempt market dealers, or where permitted, non-registrants selling Class A Units, but not Class F Units, on each Distribution Record Date, payable in any manner determined by the Trustee, in its discretion, including by way of a reduction in the distributions otherwise payable to the affected Class A Unitholders.

-Assuming an offering of 88,029 Units for aggregate sale proceeds of \$1,000,000 (based on a price per Unit of \$11.36), the initial sales fees would be approximately \$30,000.
 The Trust is unable to determine the amount that will be payable on account of the trailer fee at this time because it cannot estimate how many investors will subscribe for Class A Units.